-What is not included in the table above is a planning threshold for mobile MRIs.
-Chapter 17 of the 2020 SMFP does not define capacity for mobile MRIs.
+What is not included in either of the tables above is a planning threshold for mobile MRIs.
+Chapter 17 of the 2022 SMFP does not define capacity for mobile MRIs.
 However, CON regulation 10A NCAC 14C .2701(3) states that, "[a]nnual capacity of a mobile MRI scanner is 4,160 weighted MRI procedures, which assumes two weighted procedures are performed per hour and the scanner is operated 40 hours per week, 52 weeks per year."
 Further, according to 10A NCAC 14C .2703(a)(2), any applicant that applies for CON approval to acquire a mobile MRI must reasonably project that the mobile MRI will perform 3,328 weighted scans, or 80 percent of the annual capacity stated above, by its third year of operation.
-As demonstrated below, based on the standards set forth in the CON regulations, CNSA is already fully utilizing its owned mobile MRI as well as the mobile MRI provided through a vendor-owned service; still, it is unable to apply for a CON for another mobile MRI, despite demonstrating effective utilization of these mobile scanners.
+Of particular note, as demonstrated above, the MRI workgroup did not consider any adjustment of annual mobile MRI capacity, specifically as it is stated in 10A NCAC 14C .2701(3).
+Nonetheless, as demonstrated below, based on the standards set forth in the CON regulations, CNSA is already fully utilizing its owned mobile MRI as well as the mobile MRI provided through a vendor-owned service; still, it is unable to apply for a CON for another mobile MRI, despite demonstrating effective utilization of these mobile scanners.